Book Hotel Online for IBCBook Now

 Logistics Details to Note When Preparing Your Visit

 The IBC is held once a year and takes place for four days at the Amsterdam RAI.
 The IBC is hosted by a company with the same name as the trade fair.
 The first, second, third, and fourth days of the IBC have different opening hours.
-The trade show takes place from 9 am to 4:30 pm on the first day of operation.
+On the first day of operation, the trade show takes place from 9 am to 4:30 pm.
 The event is held from 8:30 am to 4:30 pm on the second and third days.
 IBC takes place between 8:30 and 4:00 pm on the fourth and final day of the trade show.

 What Amsterdam Accommodation Options can GETA Ltd provide?